airbnb/chronon/docs/source/Kaggle_Outbrain.md

 Includes:
 - Example implementation of the main API components for defining features - GroupBy and Join.
-- An overview of the workflow for authoring and testing these objects.
+- The workflow for authoring these entities.
+- The workflow for backfilling training data.

 Does not include:
 - A deep dive on the various concepts and terminologies in Chronon.
 For that, please see the [Introductory](https://chronon-ai.pages.dev/Introduction) documentation.
+- Running streaming jobs and online serving of data (this only covers offline training data).

 ## Setup
 One time steps to get up and running with Chronon.